Shareholders' Rights & Shareholder Activism 2024

 The increase in the exercise of shareholder rights by minority shareholders can be partly attributed to the emergence of shareholder activism platforms.
 In the past, general shareholders engaged in scattered discussions through open chats, but the introduction of application-based platforms requiring shareholder verification has made it easier for minority shareholders to unite and exercise their rights.
 Since the emergence of these platforms, there has been a notable increase in the mobilisation of minority shareholders across multiple listed companies in South Korea.
 According to a report by the shareholder activism platform ACT, during 2024 AGMs, 13 shareholder proposals and proxy solicitations for 15 companies, including Samsung Electronics and Naver, were carried out through ACT.

-The 2024 AGM of Hanmi Pharmaceutical, in particular, highlighted the increased mobilisation and influence of minority shareholders through shareholder activism platforms.
+The 2024 AGM of Hanmi Science, in particular, highlighted the increased mobilisation and influence of minority shareholders through shareholder activism platforms.
 At this AGM, there was a conflict between the faction led by Song Young-sook (chairwoman of Hanmi Group) and her daughter Lim Joo-hyun, who advocated for a merger between Hanmi Group and OCI, and the opposing faction led by Song’s sons, Lim Jong-yoon and Lim Jong-hoon.
 With the friendly shareholding difference reportedly at only about 2 percentage points, securing the votes of minority shareholders, who held 16.77% of the shares, was crucial.
 It is assessed that Lim Jong-yoon and Lim Jong-hoon’s victory in the AGM was influenced by the voting rights secured through the shareholder activism platform utilised by the minority shareholder alliance.

 Changes and Discussions on Relevant Regulations